uh-class-critics/uh-class-critics.github.io/index.md

 <img src="images/landing-mockup.png">

-## Browse Professors Page
+## Browse Professors Page and Write A Review

 Students will be able to look through a catalog of professors at UH Manoa and be able to sort instructors based on the department they work under.
+In this page, the student will be able to write reviews for the professor they have taken, and providing feedback for other students who visit the professor's page.

 <img src="images/browse-professors-mockup.png">